sinbad/UnityBuildReleasePS/Readme.md

 be using the `Defines*` settings listed above.

-However it does mean that if you've already set the Scripting Define Symbols yourself in the Unity editor, you need to migrate those settings to the `Define*` settings in `buildconfig.json`, because they will be replaced.
-It's simply easier to compeltely replace these settings than to try to merge them with Editor changes, since you might have just been experimenting ad-hoc in the editor.
+However it does mean that if you've already set the Scripting Define Symbols yourself in the Unity editor, you need to migrate those settings to the `Define*` settings in `buildconfig.json`, because they will be replaced during the build (although reverted afterwards).
+It's simply easier to completely replace these settings than to try to merge them with Editor changes, since you might have just been experimenting ad-hoc in the editor.

 ### Production and development builds